Table of Contents

 This is a review of tellmeGen, an autosomal DNA testing and DNA analysis company that uses microarray-based genetic mapping to provide clients with a comprehensive health map and an ancestry test.

 tellmeGen provides customers with detailed and easily digestible information regarding their genetic health, and connects clients with customized genetic services.
-These services include genetic counselling, nutritional counselling, and medical consultations with tellmeGen doctors and geneticists.
+These services include genetic counseling, nutritional counselling, and medical consultations with tellmeGen doctors and geneticists.
 It is important to note that appointments with these specialists are not included in the price of the DNA test.

 Services and Products